anotherRedbeard/az-func-demo/README.md

 To see your Invoke Azure Function check in action, follow these steps:

 1. Create a new YAML pipeline with the following code.
-Make sure to replace the `project_name` and `repo_name` with your values:
+Make sure to replace the `project_name` and `repo_name` with your values.
+In this example I'm using a template named `sandbox-job.yaml`, but you can use any name you want for your template.
+Just make sure that you make the appropriate changes above in the headers section of the AzDO check:

   **./main-pipeline.yaml:**